-Dr. Rajesh K. Ahlawat is currently the Chairman, Division of Urology, Medanta Institute of Kidney and Urology at Medanta, the Medicity situated at Gurgaon, National Capital Region, India.
-He heads unarguably one of the busiest Minimally Invasive Urology service in India, performing more than 600 laparoscopic and robotic procedures every year.
-His team has also performed more than 300 renal transplants during one calendar year.
+Dr. Rajesh Ahlawat is currently the Chairman, Division of Urology and Renal Transplantation, Medanta Institute of Kidney and Urology at Medanta, the Medicity situated at Gurgaon, National Capital Region, India.
+He heads one of the busiest Minimally Invasive Urology service in India, performing more than 600 laparoscopic and robotic procedures every year.
+He and his team also perform more than 250 renal transplants each year.

-A teacher and academician at heart, Dr. Ahlawat initiated Urology training M.Ch. and D.N.B. programs at all the institutions of his association.
+An academician and researcher, Dr. Ahlawat initiated Urology training M.Ch. and D.N.B. programs at all the institutions of his association.
 He has contributed more than 50 peer reviewed journal articles and book chapters.
 He was honored with the title of Honorary Lecturer conferred to him by the University College London Hospitals (UCLH), U.K. in 1995 during his stint at Institute of Urology and Nephrology.
 Dr. Ahlawat has also served at Board of Directors of Endourology Society.
 He has been Assistant Editor of Indian Journal of Urology in past, and is currently a part of its Editorial Committee.
-He is also in the reviewer team of almost all prime International Urology journals, like Journal of Urology, Urology (Gold Journal), Journal of Endourology and British Journal of Urology.
+He is also in the peer reviewer team of almost all prime International Urology journals, like Journal of Urology, Urology (Gold Journal), Journal of Endourology and British Journal of Urology.
 He was awarded Best Reviewer award for 2013 by Indian Journal of Urology.